openvinotoolkit/openvino/docs/install_guides/installing-openvino-yum.md

 .. tab:: NCS 2

-   To perform inference on Intel® Neural Compute Stick 2 powered by the Intel® Movidius™ Myriad™ X VPU, follow the steps on :ref:`NCS2 Setup Guide <ncs guide>`.
+   To perform inference on Intel® Neural Compute Stick 2 powered by the Intel® Movidius™ Myriad™ X VPU, follow the steps in :ref:`NCS2 Setup Guide <ncs guide>`.
    <!--For more details, see the `Get Started page for Intel® Neural Compute Stick 2 <https://software.intel.com/en-us/neural-compute-stick/get-started>`.-->

 .. tab:: VPU